Barbora Krejčíková career statistics

+2024 Wimbledon Championships, beating five higher seeded players including Danielle Collins (11th), Jeļena Ostapenko (13th), Elena Rybakina (4th), and Jasmine Paolini (7th) along the way.

-Krejčíková has won titles of the all tiers.
-At the Grand Slams, she has total of 11 titles: 1 in singles, 7 in doubles and 3 in mixed doubles.
+At the Grand Slam level, she has a total of 12 titles: 2 in singles, 7 in doubles, and 3 in mixed doubles as of July 2024.
 She completed her "Career Grand Slam" in doubles by winning the 2022 US Open alongside Siniaková.
-By winning this title, she did not only collected all grand slams but also achieved "Career Golden Slam" and "Career Super Slam" at the same time.
+By winning this title, she did not only collect all grand slams but also achieved "Career Golden Slam" and "Career Super Slam" at the same time.
 Achieving this alongside Siniaková, they became the second women's pair (and the third and fourth women overall, after Gigi Fernández and Pam Shriver) to complete this goal.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 BNP Paribas Open.
+Current after the 2025 Cincinnati Open.

 Doubles

-Current after the 2023 Indian Wells Masters.
+Current after the 2025 Cincinnati Open.